Small symplectic caps and embeddings of homology balls in the complex projective plane: Handlebody construction of closed symplectic 4 -manifolds

 \begin{proposition} Suppose $\xi_{p,q}$ is the contact structure on $L(r,s)$ supported by a negative torus knot $T_{p,q}$.
 Then it is overtwisted if $T_{p,q}$ is nontrivial.
 Further, $\xi_{p,q}$ may be described by a totally inconsistent path for $L(r,s)$ at $q/p$. \end{proposition}

 \begin{proof} Let $N$ be a neighborhood of $T_{p,q}$ and define $C = L(r,s) \setminus N$.
 First we consider $N$ as a standard neighborhood $S_a$ of $T_{p,q}$ in $\xi_{p,q}$ for some $a \in \mathbb{Q}$ and let $\xi_C$ be the restriction of $\xi_{p,q}$ to $C$.
 By Lemma~\ref{lem:binding}, $\xi_C$ is universally tight and we may assume that $a \in \mathbb{Q}$ is any slope less than the page slope.
 The torus knot $T_{p,q}$ sits on a Heegaard torus $T$ of $L(r,s)$, and since $T_{p,q}$ is a negative torus knot, Lemma~\ref{lem:fibered} tells us that the torus framing is less than the page slope so we can assume $a$ is the slope corresponding to the torus framing.
 Now $N$ is a neighborhood of a Legendrian knot $L$ that is a Legendrian approximation of $T_{p,q}$, see \cite[Section~2]{EtnyreHonda01}, and its contact framing agrees with the torus framing.
 We can smoothly perturb $T$ so that $L$ lies on $T$ and perturb $T$ again while fixing $L$ so that it becomes convex with dividing slope $q/p$.
+Notice that $L$ becomes a Legendrian divide of $T$,

+which is the trace of singular points of the characteristic foliation of $T$.
+See Figure \ref{fig:torus} for example.
 Now $T$ splits $L(r,s)$ into two solid tori $S_1$ and $S_2$ and hence the path describing the contact structure $\xi_{p,q}$ into two paths $P_1$ and $P_2$.
 Since the core of both $S_1$ and $S_2$ are homotopically nontrivial in $C$, $S_1$ and $S_2$ unwrap in coverings of $C$.
 Thus the contact structures restricted to $S_1$ and $S_2$ should both be universally tight.
 This implies that each path only contains a single sign.
 Now there are two cases to consider.
 First, both paths $P_1$ and $P_2$ have the same sign.
 In this case, the decorated path for $L(r,s)$ is a totally consistent path.
 In \cite[Lemma~3.16]{EMM:nonloose}, it was shown that adding Giroux torsion to $C$ in the totally consistent setting always produces an overtwisted contact structure.
 (In \cite{EMM:nonloose} only the case of $S^3$ was considered, but the proof only used a thickened torus containing $T_{p,q}$ and so applies to lens spaces as well.)
 By Lemma~\ref{lem:binding}, adding Giroux torsion to the complement of $T_{p,q}$ in $\xi_{p,q}$ gives a tight contact manifold.
 Thus the signs in $P_1$ and $P_2$ must be opposite and the path describing $\xi_{p,q}$ is totally inconsistent at $p/q$.